explosion/spacy-transformers/README.md

 #### <kbd>classmethod</kbd> `PyTT_TokenVectorEncoder.from_pretrained`

-Create a `PyTT_TokenVectorEncoder` instance using pre-trained weights from a PyTorch-Transformers model, even if it's not installed as a spaCy package.
+Create a `PyTT_TokenVectorEncoder` instance using pretrained weights from a PyTorch-Transformers model, even if it's not installed as a spaCy package.

 ```python